SumoLogic/terraform-provider-sumologic/website/docs/r/cse_aggregation_rule.html.markdown

 - `summary_expression` - (Optional) The summary of the generated Signals
 - `tags` - (Required) The tags of the generated Signals
 - `trigger_expression` - (Required) The expression to determine whether a Signal should be created based on the aggregation results
 - `window_size` - (Required) How long of a window to aggregate records for.
-Current acceptable values are T05M, T10M, T30M, T60M, T24H, T12H, or T05D.
+Current acceptable values are T05M, T10M, T30M, T60M, T24H, T12H, T05D or CUSTOM
+  + `window_size_millis` - (Optional) Used only when `window_size` is set to CUSTOM.
+Window size in milliseconds ranging from 1 minute to 5 days ("60000" to "432000000").

 The following attributes are exported: